Highlights for methyldopa

 methyldopa May Interact with Other Medications

 Do not take this medicine with any of the following medications:\n-MAOIs like Carbex, Eldepryl, Marplan, Nardil, and Parnate\n\nThis medicine also may interact with the following medications:\n-iron salts\n-lithium\n-medicines for high blood pressure

 How to Use methyldopa

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Keep out of the reach of children.\n\nStore at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
 Throw away any unused medicine after the expiration date.

-Last Updated: January 6, 2009
+Last Updated: July 6, 2009